The Outer Worlds: Spacer's Choice Edition Review

 Reviewed by Rayan on Mar 20, 2023

 The Outer Worlds doesn't need an introduction.
-It's no secret that the is a thriving hotbed of the particular style of Obsidian role-playing.
+It's no secret that there is a thriving hotbed of the particular style of Obsidian role-playing.
 When Obsidian announced the game in 2019, fans of the Fallout series couldn't help but get psyched.
 It has all the makings of a compelling game.
-A masterpiece of systems-driven game design that succeeds in delivering a unique story, and every role-playing fan wants to experience it.
+It is a masterpiece of systems-driven game design that succeeds in delivering a unique story, and every role-playing fan wants to experience it.

 The Outer Worlds: Spacer's Choice Edition, PC, Review, Gameplay, Screenshots, Sci-Fi RPG, NoobFeed